-'''

 ping -c 4 (the IPv4 address of eniac)

-or for Windows,

-ping -n 4 (the IPv4 address of eniac)

-'''

 - 4. Press the "stop" button in Wireshark. - a.
 Wireshark has just copied all of the ping "packets" you sent to eniac - b.
 It's kind of like a software/network oscilloscope! - 5.
 Next, find the PING packets: - a.
 There are many packets leaving/coming to your computer all the time.
 So, finding them can be difficult. - i.
 If there are too many, you can try starting Wireshark again without saving, pinging eniac again, and stopping immediately after. - b.
 Sort the list at the top by "destination" and scroll until you see eniac's IP address. - c.
 Make sure that the "source" is the IP address of your computer. - d.
 Note, the protocol is "ICMP" that's for Internet Control Message Protocol.
 It's a protocol used with "IP" in TCP/IP for "control" signals send between computers.
 Like "ping". - e.
 You should see 4 packets (so four entries). - 6.
 Click on the first packet: look at the "info" column on the right-hand side, look for "echo (ping) request" but the one with the lowest "sequence #" (seq). - a.
 With the packet highlighted, look to the middle window, which shows you four components of the packet: